 What’s the best way to sponsor a child?
 After more than 75 years working to save and protect children around the world, UNICEF has found that the most effective way to help one child in a community is through sustainable solutions designed to help them all.

 With a presence in over 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization by providing health care, immunizations, safe water, nutrition, education, emergency relief and more to communities at scale.

 It’s that approach that has allowed UNICEF to address inequity at its root and deliver what all children need to survive and thrive.

 Year after year, UNICEF and partners make a lifesaving difference for millions of children treating millions of children for severe acute malnutrition connecting out-of-school children with early learning, primary and secondary education opportunities improving access to safe water for drinking, cooking annd personal hygiene reaching children traumatized by war with mental health care and psychosocial support reaching children who live under the threat of landmines and other explosive weapons with prevention and survivor assistance

 How much does it cost to become a child sponsor with UNICEF USA?

 That access, combined with the ability to ship supplies anywhere in the world within 72 hours, ensures UNICEF can leverage resources and deliver supplies quickly and efficiently to make donor support really count.

 That means donors can rest assured knowing that UNICEF will provide children with the best lifesaving supplies and programs money can buy.
-See how far UNICEF can make your support go:
+Some examples of how far UNICEF can make your support go: